Cleopatra of Macedon: Rule in Epirus

-Cleopatra was seemingly acting as the religious head of state for the people of Molossia.
+Cleopatra seemingly acted as the religious head of state for the people of Molossia.
 Her name appears on a list of Theorodokoi ("welcomers of sacred ambassadors"), in the recently established Epirote alliance.
 Cleopatra was significantly the only woman on the list.
 Her position as official welcomer would have allowed her to keep a finger on whatever was happening anywhere in Greece.
+Cleopatra may also have been instrumental in implementing her brother's policies regarding grain shipments.

+Cleopatra's personal life during this time is not recorded, though Plutarch wrote that Alexander commented that Cleopatra should have some enjoyment out of her basileia when he learned of an affair she had with a handsome young man.

+At some point in her rule, Olympias joined Cleopatra as regent, though the extent of their power is unclear.
+A passage in Plutarch says that Cleopatra and Olympias shared the rule, with Cleopatra ruling Macedonia and Olympias Epirus.
+This relationship is portrayed as a close political one against Antipater.

-After the death of her brother, Cleopatra was sought in marriage by several of his generals, who thought to strengthen their influence with the Macedonians by a connection with the sister of Alexander the Great.
-Leonnatus is first mentioned as putting forward a claim to her hand, and he represented to Eumenes that he received a lettered promise of marriage if he came to Pella.
-Cleopatra had extended her hand because she knew Leonnatus had the ambition and ability to overthrow the new mentally unfit king Philip III of Macedon if they married.
+Towards the end of her brothers's life, Cleopatra may have given up the Molossian regency entirely.
+After her brother's death, Cleopatra's status in relation to her mother's was tenuous.
+They continued to work together politically, and Olympias likely saw Cleopatra's marriage to a general and future children as a way to solidify their safety.
+Cleopatra's hand was sought in marriage by several of his generals, who thought to strengthen their influence with the Macedonians by a connection with the sister of Alexander the Great.
+Leonnatus is first mentioned as putting forward a claim to her hand, telling Eumenes that he received a lettered promise of marriage if he came to Pella.
+Cleopatra had extended her hand because she knew Leonnatus had the ambition and ability to overthrow the new mentally unfit king Philip III of Macedon.
 Meanwhile Leonnatus, before he arrived for the wedding and in an attempt to enhance his claim to the throne, stopped to lift the siege from the rebellious Greeks in Lamia and rescue Antipater.
 However he was killed in this action, so the marriage never occurred.

-Perdiccas next attempted, unsuccessfully, to win her in marriage.
-After his death, her hand was sought by Cassander, Lysimachus, and Antigonus.
-However she refused all these offers and escaped to Sardis, where she was kept for years in a sort of honourable captivity by Antigonus.